newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/certificate-vending-machine.md

 name: Obtain a Health Certificate, if Applicable
 id: certificate-vending-machine
 ---
 You'll need to check if there are any certificate requirements with the local department of health for every county where you plan to have a vending machine.
-Not all locations will have requirements, if you plan to sell fresh food, such as a salad, those are more likely to have requirement.
+Not all locations will have requirements, if you plan to sell fresh food, such as a salad, those are more likely to have a requirement.

 ---
 >**Once completed, you will have:**